 The Festival del film Locarno’s Artistic Director Carlo Chatrian comments: ”This recognition of actor and director Sergio Castellitto, is not only a way to honour his career that has bridged two distinct eras in Italian cinema, that of the ‘sacred monsters’ (Monicelli, Ferreri, Mastroianni…) and that of the new (Amelio, Bellocchio, Virzì), before finding his own creative trajectory.
 Whether in the service of Italian or foreign filmmakers, or involved in his own productions, Sergio Castellitto represents the kind of quality Italian cinema that has much to say beyond its own context, the kind of cinema – maybe less well-known but none the less original for all that – I would like to have a place at Locarno”.

-The 66th edition of the Festival del film Locarno will take place 7 - 17 August 2013.
+The 66th edition of the Festival del film Locarno will take place 7 - 17 August 2013, press accreditations can be requested until 9 July 2013.

 Sergio Castellitto Biography